plantain-00/type-coverage/README.md

 the largest blocked towards that.

-This can be fixed in typescript with [Allow type annotation on catch clause variable](https://github.com/Microsoft/TypeScript/issues/20024) but until then you can turn on `--ignoreCatch --at-least 100`.
+This can be fixed in typescript with [Allow type annotation on catch clause variable](https://github.com/Microsoft/TypeScript/issues/20024) but until then you can turn on `--ignore-catch --at-least 100`.

 Your catch blocks should look like